Ranjith-M7/ArtSpot-Creative-Hub/README.md

 # ArtSpot: Your Destination for Creativity
 Welcome to my Simple Art Showcase Page project!
-This landing page is designed to showcase various art forms in a clean and minimalistic layout.
+This landing page is designed to showcase various art forms in a clean and minimalistic layout using html,css and js.

 ## Features
 - Hero section introducing the theme.